 - Staffing: Off-site solutions require less hands-on time and expertise from on-site IT personnel.
 There is no need to maintain servers, conduct updates, visit every terminal for installation, and handle other maintenance.
 This frees up IT staff time to accomplish other integral tasks and may even allow for a smaller overall IT staff.

 Unless an organization is in the technology sector itself, chances are IT is not the core focus or competency of the business.
 And even if the technology is the core competency, it is highly unlikely any organization writes and maintains all the technology that makes its business run.
 (Example: Facebook probably doesn’t bother to write its own visitor management system to track who visits headquarters.)

 It just makes sense for any business to put most of its focus on its primary objectives rather than spend precious time on support processes.
 Small businesses and new businesses just getting started especially benefit from outsourcing.
-Cloud-computing can make it so an accounting firm doesn’t have to hire IT people at all.
-Their skills lie in knowing tax law and good accounting practices, not in trouble-shooting servers, keeping abreast of IT security or handling software updates.
+Cloud computing can make it so an accounting firm doesn’t have to hire IT personnel at all.
+Their skills lie in knowing tax law and good accounting practices, not in trouble-shooting servers, keeping abreast of IT security, or handling software updates.

 Speaking of updates, a major benefit of using cloud software is the immediate nature of updates.
-When organizations purchase on-premises software, each computer or each internal network require its own individual installation.
+When organizations purchase on-premises software, each computer or each internal network requires its own individual installation.
 When a new version of that same software is released, the IT staff must physically handle the upgrade.
-This is also necessary for any security patches or mini-updates that occurs between release versions.
+This is also necessary for any security patches or mini-updates that occur between release versions.